gungunfebrianza/GGF-University/Compiler Construction/README.md

 [3] Goyvaerts & Levithan*,* "Introduction to Regular Expression", *O’reilly.
 Regular Expression Cockbook,* USA : O’Reilly 2009. pp.2

 [4] Singh*,* Ravendra, Varshney, Manish and Sharma, Vivek.
 "Introduction to Compiler", *Design and Implementation of Compiler,* New Delhi *:* New Age International Publisher, 2010. pp 43

+[5] Levelt, "Finite Automata" *Introduction to The Theory of Formal Languages and Automata,* Amsterdam : John Benjamin Publishing Company, 2008. pp 51